Should I State or Should I Show? Aligning AI with Human Preferences: Results

 \section{Results}

-Our primary outcome of interest is \emph{AI match rate}, defined as the fraction of Part II decisions in which the AI’s prediction matches the subject’s actual choice.
-Note that match rate is an out-of-sample measure.
-We first examine the match rates of Prompt-AI and Data-AI, AI agents instantiated with stated and revealed preference, respectively.
-We next investigate the source of the discrepancy in match rates and whether subjects identify it.
-Finally, we turn to how AI agents handle conflicting information coming from the two sources.
+Our primary outcome of interest is the AI agent's \emph{match rate}, which is a subject-level, out-of-sample measure defined as the fraction of Part II decisions for which the AI agent’s prediction coincides with the subject’s actual choice.
+We compare the match rates of Prompt-AI and Data-AI and examine the sources of discrepancies between them.
+We then study subjects’ delegation choices.
+Specifically, when subjects are given a choice between the two AI agents, we examine whether they delegate to the agent with the higher match rate and whether their delegation choices align with their perceptions.
+Finally, we study how AI agents handle conflicting predictions from stated and revealed preferences.